petsc/petsc/doc/changes/dev.rst

 .. rubric:: Configure/Build:

+- Add support for external-packages to prefer tarball download for regular use - as currently all packages  prefer git clones.
+MPICH is a package using this feature.
+Here MPICH tarball will be downloaded for regular use.
+However on providing ``--download-mpich-commit=main`` option - configure download and builds from MPICH git repository

 .. rubric:: Sys:

 - Add ``PetscDeviceContextGetStreamHandle()`` to return a handle to the stream the current device context is using